ItalyStrap/config/docs/02_traversing-data.md

 - `SignalCode::SKIP_CHILDREN`: Indicates that the traversal should skip the children of the current node and continue the traversal.

 **Note:** Other return types not listed here will be ignored.

+**Warning:** Always use the constants provided by the `SignalCode` class to return a specific value other than `null`.
+Do not return any number directly, as the numeric values may change in the future, leading to unexpected behavior in the traversal.

 ---